reset4ll/LSPconfig-cloneovim/FAQ.md

 No, nvim-lspconfig include *none* of the language server client implementation.
 It only includes:

 * launching a language server when a matching filetype is detected
-* Sending the correct initialization options and settings (these are two separate things in LSP parlance) during launch
+* Sending the correct initialization options and settings (these are two separate things in the LSP specification) during launch
 * attaching new buffers you open to the currently active language server

 You can use the built-in language server client *without* nvim-lspconfig, you'll just have to write out the server configuration and start/attach clients to buffers manually (see `:help lsp`).